canonical/launchpad-manual/docs/developer/explanation/core-components-and-set-up/parts-of-launchpad/index.rst

 ===================

-Launchpad is not a single application but a collection of distinct functional areas that share a common codebase and component architecture.
+Launchpad is not a single application but a collection of distinct functional units that share a codebase.

 .. toctree::
    :maxdepth: 1